What are the pros and cons of uterine artery embolization?

 How effective is uterine artery embolization?

-New fibroids may grow afterwards.
+New fibroids may grow afterwards, though.
 In some women, uterine artery embolization doesn't work well enough, or the positive effect is only temporary.
 For this reason, about 20 out of 100 women needed further treatment in the first few years after the procedure.
 They either had the same procedure done again or another type of surgery.

 When is uterine artery embolization not suitable?